 - Have a BMI over 30 with weight-related health problems if laparoscopic adjustable gastric banding will be done

-This type of surgery promotes weight loss by restricting food intake or by interrupting the digestive process.
+This type of surgery promotes weight loss by reducing the size of the stomach to restrict food intake or by interrupting the digestive process.
 It may be a good option for people who are unable to lower their weight by other means.
-But even after surgery, the best long-term results are achieved by eating appropriately and participating in a regular physical activity program.
+After surgery, the best long-term results are achieved with proper diet and regular physical activity.

-A thorough evaluation, particularly of your nutritional status, will precede any discussion of obesity surgery.
-An additional requirement is that you have made multiple attempts to lose weight by nonsurgical means.
-Before deciding if surgery is the right option for you, you will probably meet with a dietitian who will help you to prepare for the dramatic change in your eating habits that will occur after surgery.
+A thorough evaluation, which includes your nutritional status, will be done before discussing surgical options.
+You must have also have made multiple attempts to lose weight with other treatments.
+It is likely that you will meet with a dietitian who will help you to prepare for the dramatic change in your eating habits that will occur after surgery.
 You will learn how to balance sound nutrition with smaller portions.
-This is because after surgery you will not be able to eat very much at each sitting.
+This is because you will not be able to eat very much at each sitting after surgery.

 The 2 main types of weight loss surgery are:

 Restrictive procedures—to decrease the capacity of the stomach

 - Laparoscopic adjustable gastric banding (AGB)

 - Vertical sleeve gastrectomy (VSG)

 - A temporary balloon device that occupies space in the stomach (an endoscopic procedure)